pranandita/SriLanka_Inflation/README.md

 For the ADF and PP tests, the null hypothesis is that the series is non-stationary.
 For the KPSS test, the null hypothesis is that the series is stationary. <br>

 The function `stationarity_tests(ts_object)` returns a data frame containing the f-statistics of the three tests for each time series in `ts_object`.
 The p-values are denoted through the star notation.
 Further, warnings are displayed, which are important for the **edge cases**: for p > 0.1, R reports a p-value of 0.1; for p < 0.01, R reports a p-value of 0.01.
 To account for these edge cases, the inequality conditions are adjusted accordingly in `stationarity_tests(ts_object)`.
 For these cases, R provides a warning message, e.g., for p > 0.1, it reports 'p-value greater than printed p-value'.
 The warning messages are stored in the results and the results should be re-checked individually in these cases before final reporting.

+#### ARDL models
+The ARDL models are run using the R package [`dynamac`](https://cran.r-project.org/web/packages/dynamac/index.html).
+The function `regression_model(df, y, x, lags, diffs, ec, simulate)` uses the `dynamac` function `dynardl` to run the models.
+The function `regression_model(df, y, x, lags, diffs, ec, simulate)` takes the following arguments.
+* `df`: The data frame.
+* `y`: The dependent variable.
+* `x`: The independent variables, specified as a column vector.
+* `lags`: The number of lags to be included for each variable.
+Specified as a list, e.g., `list("log_ncpi_adj" = 1, "log_m2" = 1`.
+The default value is zero lags for each variable, i.e., `lags = list()`.
+* `diffs`: The variables that need to be differenced.
+Only first differences are supported by `dynamac`.
+The variables to be differenced should determined based on model requirements and from the results of the stationarity tests: variables that are stationary in their first differences need to be differenced. `diffs` is specified as a vector, e.g., `c("log_er", "log_wr")`.
+The default is a NULL vector.
+* `ec`: Binary value indicating whether model should be estimated in error-correction form (i.e., `y` in first differences) or not.
+If `ec` is 1, then error correction is applied; if `ec` is 0, then it is not.
+The default value is 1.
+* `simulate`: Binary value (`TRUE` / `FALSE`) indicating whether response should be simulated or not.
+If not, only the regression model is estimated.
+Default is `FALSE`.

+The function `regression_model(...)` returns the estimated model.
+The models estimated and the parameters used are described in detail in Chapter 4, Section 4.4. of the [report](https://pranandita.github.io/files/Biswas_SriLanka_Inflation.pdf).  <br>

+**Diagnostic tests** <br>

+The `dynamac` package provides pre-built functions to run diagnostic tests using dynamic model simulations.
+For this project, the Breusch–Pagan LM test and Shapiro–Wilk test for testing for no autocorrelation and normality of residuals, respectively, can be run using the `dynardl.auto.correlated` function.
+More on the function can be found in the [`dynamac` documentation](https://cran.r-project.org/web/packages/dynamac/dynamac.pdf). <br>

+The `dynamac` package does not provide the ability to run the White test for homomskedasticity, which is a crucial assumption for ARDL models.
+Hence, the function `white_test(df, x, model)` is written to run the White test.
+The arguments are as follows.
+* `df`: The data frame.
+* `x`: The *independent* variables of the model, specified as a column vector.
+* `model`: The ARDL model estimated using `dynardl` (done here using the `regression_model` function).

+The function returns a data frame with the F-statistic and p-value of the White test.
+The White test functions by regressing the square of the model residuals on the independent variables `x` to check that there is no significant dependence of the residuals on the model parameters.
+Hence, the assumption is satisfied if the null hypothesis of the White test is *rejected*, i.e., if the p-value is greater than the desired level of significance.